Ear Barotrauma: Pressure in The Ears (Causes Symptoms & Treatment)

 Illnesses such as ear infection and colds can lead to the swelling of the membranes around the eustachian tubes.
 Symptoms are also shown such as vertigo or hearing impairment when a person goes down(descent) in a deep sea dive propose that this leakage is going on in the ear.
 In the same way, when you start going up(ascent), you will feel some air bubble is starting building in your ear.

 Most of the answers behind relieving this weird ear pressure or pain and what causes the ear pressure revolves around the Eustachian tube to some or the other degree.
 To learn in more detail about how does ear pressure works pooping your ears do watch this video –

 In most of the environment where the altitude is very high, ear barotrauma is very common.
 Although this condition is not harmful in some individual, while there are some repeated cases of further complications.

 Therefore, it becomes very important to know the difference between chronic (occasional) and acute (recurring) cases.
 So, that a person understands when to consult a doctor for medical treatment.

 The severity of all the symptoms mainly depends on the impact of the pressure on the eardrum and the time duration of the pressure.
 Some of the common symptoms, occurring in the early stages of mild or moderate cases are-

 - Difficulty in the hearing,

 - Ear discomfort.

-In case of all the above symptoms, if the person didn’t consult for medical help, there is greater possibility that symptoms may increase.
+In the case of all the above symptoms, if the person didn’t consult for medical help, there is a greater possibility that symptoms may increase.
 But after treatment, all the symptoms go away.
 Here is a list of additional symptoms that can occur in some of the cases –

 - Ear pain,